apache/cordova-mobile-spec/createmobilespec/README.md

 ## Usage

-The `createmobilespec.js` script also needs to be invoked from the "main" folder you created before (`cordova`):
+The `createmobilespec.js` script also needs to be invoked from the "main" folder you created before (`cordova`).

-    cordova-mobile-spec/createmobilespec/createmobilespec.js
+To show formal usage (online help):

+    node ./cordova-mobile-spec/createmobilespec/createmobilespec.js --help

+The `node` prefix on all commands is only needed on Windows, may be removed on other systems.
+For example:

+    ./cordova-mobile-spec/createmobilespec/createmobilespec.js --help

 On Windows, prefix all commands with `node`:

     node cordova-mobile-spec/createmobilespec/createmobilespec.js

-To see the options available in the script, run it with the `-h` option to print the online help.

-    (node) cordova-mobile-spec/createmobilespec/createmobilespec.js -h

-If anything is going wrong and the existing output does not help, add the `--debug` parameter:

-    (node) cordova-mobile-spec/createmobilespec/createmobilespec.js --debug

 ### Create the App

 Caution: If the generated `mobilespec` project already exists, it is recommended to delete the project before proceeding.

-To for example create the app for the Android platform, run:
+To create the app for the Android platform, for example, run:

-    (node) cordova-mobile-spec/createmobilespec/createmobilespec.js --android
+    node ./cordova-mobile-spec/createmobilespec/createmobilespec.js --android

+In case anything is going wrong and the existing output does not help, add the `--debug` parameter:

+    node ./cordova-mobile-spec/createmobilespec/createmobilespec.js --android --debug

 ### Run the App